Skip to main content

 CSV format reference

-Each row in your file should satisfy these rules:
+Each row must follow these rules:

-• Provide clean, one-value-per-cell entries—avoid merged columns or notes inside the same field.
+• Provide clean, one-value-per-cell entries.
+Avoid merged columns or notes inside the same field.

 emailphonenameappointment_date